top of page

 When I got home, I stripped down to my underwear, leaving my clothes by the door, and went directly to shower.
 I hadn’t decided whether to wash or burn the clothes.

-An UNDETERMINED MANNER of DEATH, Matthias Kork revisited, is now available.
+An UNDETERMINED MANNER of DEATH is available now.

 Anchor 1